All Episodes

 You shall not worship a graven image.

-A graven image is by definition a man-made object, a handmade object.
+A graven image is by definition a man made object, a handmade object.

-The shroud is not man-made.
+The shroud is not man made.

-It's otherworldly.
+It's overworldly.

 So we're not violating the second commandment.

-And what's otherworldly about it?
+So that allows And what's overworldly about it?

 I believe we're looking at the moment of Jesus' resurrection, ultimately.